 Over the next year, his experiments with generative systems, along with influences such as Brian Eno's 77 Million Paintings art installation and a decades old interview of physicist Richard Feynman, led to the initial concepts that would eventually be realized as an entire series of albums and website called Light: A Generative Album that took the ideas of generative music and applied them on a much larger scale.

 With the Light project underway, Christopher became more interested in the idea of longform music.
-Music that evoked a sense of time and space and allowed the listener to experience that for much longer periods of time.
+Music that evoked a sense of time as well as space and was allowed enough of both to expand.
 And over the next few years, released several single-song albums such as Araminta And The Paths, EAORAE, and Thirty-two which he later released together in the 4-hour Longform Vol. 1 compilation.

 In late 2013, Christopher began a new series called Wind and Water experimenting with longform, generative chord structures - A system in which small patterns of chords were randomly combined to generate more and more complex variations.
 This idea was realised in 2014's The Wind Under Water and 2015's The Water In The Wind.

-Christopher is currently working on several new projects as well as more songs for the Light: A Generative Album series and website.
+Christopher is currently working on several new projects including one that combines his love of perfume with sonic, generative systems as well as more songs for the Light: A Generative Album project.